 the Participant's projected work experience schedule.

+TWC-VR staff will also provide additional documentation or information as agreed and documented in the local coordination and referral procedures established by the Board and TWC-VR as described in Section 2.3.2 of this chapter.

 Boards, either directly or through a subcontractor, will then set up wage payment services for the Participant.
 Boards will pay the Participant's wages for each period upon receipt of a completed timesheet or payroll record from the designated worksite supervisor or contact person that verifies the hours worked by the Participant.
 The timesheet or payroll record must be signed or certified by both the designated worksite supervisor or contact person and the Participant.

 To receive payment from TWC-VR, Boards will submit a complete invoice for payment, along with supporting documentation as described in Section 2.5.4 of this chapter, to the TWC-VR Office shown in the "Remit to" address printed on the Service Authorization.
 Boards may invoice TWC-VR weekly, bi-weekly or monthly based on the Board or Board contractor's payroll cycle or other billing cycle.
 TWC will make payment by direct deposit to each Board's account.